-The Hofburg was the Habsburg residence from 1278 until the disaster of 1914.
+The Hofburg was the Habsburg residence from 1278 until the bitter end.
 Here is the entrance facing the Kohlmarkt.
 It's the Michaeltor, under the green copper Michaelerkuppel.
 The sculptures in the foreground, all of Hercules, were done by four different sculptors who might as well have been brothers.
 The gate itself was finished as late as 1893, but Ferdinand Kirschner, the designer, worked from an old engraving.

-We've passed under the Michaelertor and entered In Der Burg, the palace yard, with a statue of Francis I. The buildings are both from the 17th century: the Amalienhof on the right and on the left the Leopoldinische Trakt, later the residence of Maria Theresa and Joseph II.
+We've passed under the Michaelertor and entered the palace yard with its statue of Francis I. The buildings are both from the 17th century: they are the Amalienhof on the right and on the left the Leopoldinische Trakt, later the residence of Maria Theresa and Joseph II.

-We've crossed the yard to look back at the dome and, below the old imperial chancellery, later the residence of Francis-Joseph.
+We've crossed the yard to look back at the dome and the old imperial chancellery, later the residence of Francis-Joseph.

 The Swiss Gate, from 1552, is an early example of the classicism that in later centuries would become a mania.
 The columns are inlaid with metal bands.